 The Monitoring Council believes that several important factors will motivate participation in and support for the theme-based workgroups and portal design efforts.
 First, there is visible and growing interest at the highest levels of state and federal agencies in expanded regional and statewide monitoring and assessment.
 This will provide a rationale and direction for coordinating efforts across programs and agencies.
-As just one example, the USFWS recently initiated a Landscape Conservation Cooperative (LLC) for California that encompasses much of the state with the goal of identifying, mapping, assessing, and conserving a number of key habitat types.
+As just one example, the U.S. Fish and Wildlife Service recently initiated a Landscape Conservation Cooperative (LLC) for California that encompasses much of the state with the goal of identifying, mapping, assessing, and conserving a number of key habitat types.

-Second, many of the core questions that structure the portals respond directly to regulatory drivers.
+Second, many of the core questions that structure the portals respond directly to regulatory and resource management drivers.
 Data and assessments that are better coordinated and of higher quality, and that are produced more efficiently, will therefore be valuable to local permittees, management agencies, and public interest groups.
-For example, the Monitoring Council's Safe to Swim portal was quickly adopted by the Beach Water Quality Workgroups in southern and northern California, made up of permittees and management agencies.
+For example, the Monitoring Council's Safe to Swim portal was quickly adopted by the Beach Water Quality Workgroups in southern California and the Central/Northern California Ocean and Bay Water Quality Monitoring Group, made up of local health departments, permittees and management agencies.
 Once the portal's initial design was completed, Heal the Bay, a public interest group, quickly agreed to make its beach report card website accessible through the Monitoring Council's portal.
 Because they will provide ready access to data and assessments that are coordinated at larger scales, the web portals will also prove useful to planning efforts such as those required for updating municipalities' general plans, thereby expanding the audience for monitoring results.
+The portals, and the integrated data and assessment tools they are intended to provide, will also dramatically improve the accuracy and efficiency of the State's integrated (303d/305b) reporting process.

-Third, the Monitoring Council's approach to portal development provides an opportunity for monitoring programs to increase their efficiency, broaden the accessibility and utility of their data, and contribute to broader and more complex assessments through improved coordination.
-The Monitoring Council's experience with the four prototype portals and the positive response it received from representatives involved in the next set of themes (i.e., rivers and wadeable streams, kelpbeds, rocky intertidal) validate the strength of this motivation.
+Third, the Monitoring Council's approach to portal development provides an opportunity for monitoring programs to increase their efficiency, broaden the accessibility and utility of their data, and contribute to broader and more complex assessments and synthesis through improved coordination.
+The Monitoring Council's experience with the four prototype portals and the positive response it received from representatives involved in the next set of themes (i.e., rivers and streams, rocky intertidal, estuaries, ocean waters) validate the strength of this motivation.